 Latin America has made enormous strides in recent years in the development of democracy, with all countries but Cuba led by democratically-elected heads of state.
-Nonetheless, many government institutions in the region have proven ill-equipped to deal with challenges to their further development, such as strong, often autocratic presidents; violent guerrilla conflicts; militaries still not comfortable with civilian rule; and narcotics trafficking and related crime and corruption.
-The Organization of American States has also made progress in efforts to promote democracy in the hemisphere by establishing procedures for collective action when democracy is interrupted, beginning with the Santiago Commitment to Democracy in 1991, and culminating most recently with the adoption of the Inter-American Democratic

-Charter in Lima, Peru, on September 11, 2001, the same day as the terrorist attacks on the United States.
+Nonetheless, many government institutions in the region have proven illequipped to deal with challenges to their further development, such as strong, often autocratic presidents; violent guerrilla conflicts; militaries still not comfortable with civilian rule; and narcotics trafficking and related crime and corruption.
+The Organization of American States has also made progress in efforts to promote democracy in the hemisphere by establishing procedures for collective action when democracy is interrupted, beginning with the Santiago Commitment to Democracy in 1991, and culminating most recently with the adoption of the Inter-American Democratic Charter in Lima, Peru, on September 11, 2001, the same day as the terrorist attacks on the United States.
+On April 13, 2002, the OAS Permanent Council, with support from the United States, condemned the alteration of constitutional order in Venezuela when President Hugo Chavez was temporarily ousted.
+The Council sent an OAS Mission headed by OAS Secretary General Cesar Gaviria to Venezuela to gather facts and undertake good offices, and it convoked a special session of the General Assembly to deal with the situation in accordance with the Inter-American Democratic Charter.

-For more information, see CRS Report 98-684, Latin America and the Caribbean: Fact Sheet on Leaders and Elections, by Mark P. Sullivan, as well as references cited above on Summit of the Americas III and cited below on Haiti and Peru.
+For more information, see CRS Report 98-684, Latin America and the Caribbean: Fact Sheet on Leaders and Elections, by Mark P. Sullivan, as well as references cited above on Summit of the Americas III and cited below on Haiti, Peru, and Venezuela.